-- i. are located within the designated built up area boundary; - ii. do not lead to the loss of an active ground floor Primary or Secondary Frontage in the Arundel Town Centre; and - iii. do not result in unacceptable harm to local residential amenity.
+- i. are located within the designated built up area boundary; - ii. do not lead to the loss of an active ground floor Primary or Secondary Frontage in the Arundel Town Centre; and - iii. do not harm local residential amenity.

 5.30 This policy supports the creation of new businesses in the town, either through business-specific floorspace (e.g. offices, managed workspaces, industrial units) or though novel schemes like 'live-work' units, which combine residential and businesses uses in one unit (often popular with craft and art businesses).
 It replaces Policy 15 of the made Plan.